pauldahacker/libft/README.md

 Students are then required to only use this "libft" library when coding C projects at 42.

+For me, it seriously changed the way I saw programming.
+It introduced me to the art of low-level programming: you can never be too sure unless you can predict ANYTHING that will happen.
+Having to implement functions, like strcat or strcpy, which are vulnerable to segfaults made me so much more aware of the bounds in C, but more importantly about why they exist.
+As a programmer, this is necessary: we must destroy everything we create, and to do so we must be aware of everything we create and why.

 **Mandatory Part** (100 points):